 If the above instructions have resulted in your USB printer being able to set up as an IP printer, but not being able to print, there are two possible solutions.
 On the one hand, it could be that you selected the wrong driver in the last sub-step of point 4.
 Or the driver is not yet available and has to be downloaded first.

 But if you are sure that you are using the correct driver for the printer, the problem can also be related to the Mac's firewall.
-You can find the firewall settings under System settings ... -> Security -> "Firewall" tab.
+You can find the firewall settings under System settings ... -> Safety -> "Firewall" tab.
 To edit the settings you may have to click on the lock at the bottom left and enter your password.

 After graduating from high school, Johannes completed an apprenticeship as a business assistant specializing in foreign languages.
 But then he decided to research and write, which resulted in his independence.
 For several years he has been working for Sir Apfelot, among others.
 His articles include product introductions, news, manuals, video games, consoles, and more.
 He follows Apple keynotes live via stream.

 6 comments on "Instructions: Use Fritz!Box as a print server for USB printers on the Mac"

 Thank you for your contribution.
 I have a printer that isn't Wi-Fi or AirPrint-enabled.